 CRICOS 062044G Intake February and July

 English Language Requirements

-Tertiary Qualifications A completed undergraduate degree from University of Adelaide (or equivalent) with a GPA of 5.0 or better (out of 7.0).
+Tertiary Qualifications A completed Bachelor degree from the University of Adelaide (or equivalent) with a GPA of 5.0 or better (out of 7.0).
 Applicants who have not completed an undergraduate degree at the University of Adelaide must submit a Curriculum Vitae to the School of Architecture and Built Environment.

 Fees and Scholarships

 Choose your applicant type to view the relevant fees and scholarships information for this program.